Are 'Haley Voters' Really That Important In This Election?

 Whether you call them "Haley voters", "Never Trumpers", or "Rockefeller Republicans", moderate conservative voters may help decide this presidential election.

-Throughout the 2024 election, political pundits have developed an obsession with 'Haley voters:' voters who supported former South Carolina governor Nikki Haley in the Republican presidential primary.
+Throughout the 2024 election, political pundits have placed a focus on 'Haley voters:' voters who supported former South Carolina governor Nikki Haley in the Republican presidential primary.
 As Haley continued to receive substantial support in primary races after formally suspending her campaign on March 6, pundits routinely cited this as a warning sign for Trump.
 But this subset of moderate Republicans has been shrinking for decades and their power to sway presidential elections has been dwindling.
 Are they concentrated in enough swing states to be a pivotal voting bloc in this upcoming election?

 "Never Trumpers"